Phil Vassar (album)

-Phil Vassar is the debut studio album by the American country music artist of the same name, released on February 25, 2000.
+Phil Vassar is the debut studio album by American country music artist Phil Vassar, released on February 25, 2000.
 It features the singles "Carlene", "Just Another Day in Paradise", "Rose Bouquet", "Six-Pack Summer" and "That's When I Love You".
 All of these, except "Rose Bouquet", charted in the Top Ten on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 "Just Another Day in Paradise" was Vassar's first Number One hit on that chart.

 Content

 The track "Drive Away" was previously recorded by Sons of the Desert on their 1997 debut album Whatever Comes First.

 Critical reception

 Giving it 4 out of 5 stars, Vince Ripol of AllMusic wrote that "On his own, Vassar is an enthusiastic vocalist, a skilled pianist, and a gifted composer of spirited, nostalgic tales."